luizrenault/a-29b-community/README.md

 - New experimental sounds for canopy, buttons, knobs and switches.
 - UFCP EGI-INS format.
 - EGI states and alignment timings.
+- New Throttle x RPM curve.
+- New RPM x Thrust curve.
+- New RPM x FF curve.

 ### Changed
 - NVG Switch only disables storm light.